Zettlr/zettlr-docs/docs/en/reference/settings.md

 > **Tip**: To disable spell checking, uncheck all dictionaries.
 To install additional dictionaries, refer to the [localisation manual](../core/localisation.md).

 Finally, the list on the right hand side of the tab displays all the words you've added to your custom dictionary.
-Click them to remove them from your user dictionary.
+You can remove an item from your custom dictionary by clicking on it.

 ### AutoCorrect